WesAman/LoadCell/README.md

 # LoadCell
-Using python I extracted data from a loadcell and had it converted to calculate thrust values
+Using python I extracted data from a force-transducer(loadcell) from static rocket motor test fires and had it converted to calculate thrust values